apache/parquet-java/parquet-protobuf/README.md

 ```

 Readers that do not know about protobuf simply see opaque bytes (all of them empty for an
 empty message type).
-Readers that do can parse the bytes with the message's descriptor, which
+Readers that have the generated message class can parse the bytes back into
+the message; `ProtoParquetReader` does this automatically, resolving the class from the
+`parquet.proto.class` footer key (or from the class configured for reading).
+The writer also stores
-the writer stores in the file footer under the `parquet.proto.descriptor` key;
+the message descriptor in the footer under `parquet.proto.descriptor`, which tools that do not
-`ProtoParquetReader` does this automatically and materializes the original message.
+have the generated class can use to interpret the bytes; `ProtoParquetReader` itself does not read
+it.

 Note that the column type follows the proto schema at write time: if an empty message type later
 gains fields, or `parquet.proto.maxRecursion` is changed, new files store the field as a group